roylanceMichael/yaclib/README.md

 First, Yaclib uses protocol buffers for two roles: model and controller (rest) definitions.
 In order to use Yaclib, you must understand how protocol buffers work (https://developers.google.com/protocol-buffers/).

+You must also understand how project structures, code compilation, packaging, and dependency resolution work with the following tools:

+Java development with gradle (https://gradle.org/).

+Java development with maven (https://maven.apache.org/).

+JavaScript and TypeScript development with npm (https://www.npmjs.com/) (http://gulpjs.com/) (https://www.typescriptlang.org/).

+(optional) CSharp development with the new dotnet core and nuget publishing (https://www.microsoft.com/net/core and https://www.nuget.org/).

+(optional) Python development with pip and wheel (https://pypi.python.org/pypi/pip).

 The models created are serialized and used throughout any Yaclib application.

 Protocol messages that are in the controller protobuf file and have a suffix of controller have the following convention around them: